spatie/checklist-going-live/readme.md

 ## 3. Check content (with an open console)
 - [ ] Are all strings / images present (and translated)?
-- [ ] Does menu/submenu has a correct active state on every page?
+- [ ] Does menu/submenu have a correct active state on every page?
 - [ ] Are 404, 500 en 503 pages provided?
 Do they provide useful content like 'back to home', search or a navigation tree?
 - [ ] Check all pages for n+1 problems